Blue Economy

 In the context of the United Nations Ocean Conference, Blumorpho launches the second part of Financing Maritime Innovation and Infrastructure for Climate and Ocean, in collaboration with AIVP and with the support of the prestigious Foundation Prince Albert II of Monaco.

-Accelerate the financing of the environmental transition of port cities and their ecosystems by enabling them to develop new services generating recurring revenues to attract private investors.
+• Accelerate the financing of the environmental transition of port cities and their ecosystems.

 Blumorpho Financing Maritime Innovation 196